apache/spark/docs/ml-features.md

 </div>
 </div>

-When multiple hash functions are picked, it's very useful for users to apply [amplification](https://en.wikipedia.org/wiki/Locality-sensitive_hashing#Amplification) to trade off between false positive and false negative rate.
-* AND-amplifications: Two input vectors are defined to be in the same bucket only if ALL of the hash values match.
-This will decrease the false positive rate but increase the false negative rate.
-* OR-amplifications: Two input vectors are defined to be in the same bucket as long as ANY one of the hash value matches.
-This will increase the false positive rate but decrease the false negative rate.

-Approximate nearest neighbor and approximate similarity join use OR-amplification.

 ## Approximate Similarity Join
-Approximate similarity join takes two datasets, and approximately returns row pairs which distance is smaller than a user-defined threshold.
+Approximate similarity join takes two datasets, and approximately returns pairs of rows in the origin datasets which distance is smaller than a user-defined threshold.
 Approximate Similarity Join supports both joining two different datasets and self joining.

-Approximate similarity join allows users to cache the transformed columns when necessary: If the `outputCol` is missing, the method will transform the data; if the `outputCol` exists, it will use the `outputCol` directly.
+Approximate similarity join accepts both transformed and untransformed datasets as input.
+If an untransformed dataset is used, it will be transformed automatically.
+In this case, the hash signature will be created as outputCol.

-A distance column will be added in the output dataset of approximate similarity join to show the distance between each output row pairs.
+In the joined dataset, the origin datasets can be queried in `datasetA` and `datasetB`.
+A distance column will be added in the output dataset of approximate similarity join to show the distance between each output pairs of rows in the origin datasets .

 <div class="codetabs">
 <div data-lang="scala" markdown="1">